gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I cleared my throat.
 "I crave a favor, m'lady."

 "Oh, but certain y' do."
 She took her red book down from its place on the shelf and thumbed through it.
-"Swallow...
-Swallow...
-Here we be.
+"Swallow…  Swallow…  Here we be.
 Maun, I do not appear to be a-debt of your this present time."
 She set the book aside without closing it.
 "So what y' havvy offer?"